-The skyliner has arrived at Walt Disney World and while it had a rocky start at first, it looks like it’s here to stay, for now anyway.
-We recently stayed at Pop Century, which is one of the resorts on the skyliner route so we got to experience it firsthand.
+The Disney Skyliner at Walt Disney World offers up skyline views with a smooth journey to and from resorts and parks on the Skyliner line.
+We love to stay at Pop Century, which is one of the resorts on the Skyliner route so we got to experience it firsthand.
 So, what did we think of this new transportation system at Walt Disney World?
-Well, that’s what we are going to tell you in this post!
+Get ready for everything we loved and didn’t, and other things you need to know.

 First of all, let’s get a few things out of the way here.
-The Skyliner at Walt Disney World cannot take you everywhere.
-If you’re looking to go to the Parks, you can only take the skyliner to Epcot and Hollywood Studios and you can also visit the other Disney Skyliner Resorts.
-So make sure you plan accordingly if you’re staying at a skyliner resort.
+The Walt Disney World Skyliner cannot take you everywhere.
+If you’re looking to go to the Parks, you can only take the Skyliner to Epcot and Hollywood Studios and you can also visit the other Disney Skyliner Resorts.
+So make sure you plan accordingly.
 To catch you up to speed read our Disney Skyliner Quick Guide to see where it goes and to glimpse the Disney Skyliner Map.

 Riding on the Skyliner at Walt Disney World

 The Skyliner is operated similar to the rides at Walt Disney World.
-You stand in a line, a Cast Member greets you, asks your party size and directs you to your gondola.
-The gondola never actually stops, so you will board it while it is moving, again similar to the rides there.
+You stand in a line, a Cast Member greets you, asks your party size, and directs you to your gondola.
+The gondola never actually stops, so you will board it while it is moving, again similar to the rides.

 How long does the Skyliner Take?